KatherineMichel/church-website-and-marketing-on-a-budget/user_testing.md

 ### Follow Up Email

-After the phone calls, I sent each confirmed participant a follow up email.
+After the phone calls, I sent each confirmed participant a Follow Up Email.
 In each email I included...

 * Date
 * Time